-Chief Officers who leave the Council's employment, will receive compensation if appropriate, in line with the Council's redundancy policy or through a negotiated settlement.
-These are subject to the approval of the Employment Committee and Head of Paid Service, after consultation with the Section 151 Officer.
+Chief Officers who leave the Council's employment, will receive compensation if appropriate, in line with the Council's procedure for approving exit payments.
+These are subject to the approval of the Employment Committee and Head of Paid Service, after consultation with the Section 151 Officer (or delegated official if the compensation relates to the Head of Paid Service or Section 151 Officer).